 Measures of exercise addiction and the development of the exercise

-Division of Clinical Psychology British Psychological Society
+of the Division of Clinical Psychology British Psychological Society

 Conference, Ambleside.